Bjarmaland: Origin of the name

-Background
+Trade and external ties

 The Northern Land (Apollinary Vasnetsov, 1899).

 Modern historians suppose that the wealth of the Bjarmians was due to their profitable trade along the Northern Dvina, the Kama River and the Volga to Bolghar and other trading settlements in the south.
 Along this route, silver coins and other merchandise were exchanged for pelts and walrus tusks brought by the Bjarmians.
 In fact, burial sites in modern Perm Krai are the richest source of Sasanian and Sogdian silverware from Iran.
 Further north, the Bjarmians traded with the Sami.

 It seems that the Scandinavians made some use of the Dvina trade route, in addition to the Volga trade route and Dnieper trade route.
 In 1217, two Norwegian traders arrived in Bjarmaland to buy pelts; one of the traders continued further south to pass to Russia in order to arrive in the Holy Land, where he intended to take part in the Crusades.
 The second trader who remained was killed by the Bjarmians.
 This caused Norwegian officials to undertake a campaign of retribution into Bjarmaland which they pillaged in 1222.